2016 Philippine House of Representatives elections in Soccsksargen

-Election will be held in Soccsksargen for seats in the House of Representatives of the Philippines on May 9, 2016.
+Elections were held in Soccsksargen for seats in the House of Representatives of the Philippines on May 9, 2016.

 Summary

 Cotabato

 Each of Cotabato's three legislative districts will elect each representative to the House of Representatives.
 The candidate with the highest number of votes wins the seat.

 1st District

 Jesus N. Sacdalan is the incumbent.

 2nd District

 Nancy A. Catamco is the incumbent.

 3rd District

 Jose I. Tejada is the incumbent.

 Sarangani

 Superstar boxer Manny Pacquiao is the incumbent but not seeking for reelection.
 He is running for senate instead.

 South Cotabato

 Each of South Cotabato's two legislative districts will elect each representative to the House of Representatives.
 The candidate with the highest number of votes wins the seat.

 1st District

 Pedro B. Acharon Jr. is the incumbent.

 2nd District

 Ferdinand L. Hernandez is the incumbent.